Nculak28/Engineering-Portfolio/CrankFan/README.md

 ## Overview
 This project involved the complete design and fabrication of a custom crankshaft-driven mechanical system that synchronized three large steel-backed cards in a controlled fanning motion.
 The system converted continuous rotary motion from an AC motor into coordinated oscillatory movement.

-I served as the lead mechanical designer and project manager for a six-person team, overseeing concept development, CAD modeling, procurement, fabrication, and final assembly.
+I served as the lead mechanical designer and project manager for a six-person team (2023) , overseeing concept development, CAD modeling, procurement, fabrication, and final assembly.

 ---